 Please remember that tests online cannot be 100% accurate, so see this test as a fun self-discovery tool.
 And note: those who receive a “small Shadow Self” answer still need to do Shadow Work.
 No person is exempt. ;)

 Here’s our free Shadow Self test.

-If you are looking for some serious, authentic and long-lived healing in your life, Shadow Work is the perfect way to experience profound inner transformation.
+If you’re looking for serious, deep, authentic, and long-lived healing in your life, Shadow Work is the perfect pathway to experiencing profound inner transformation.

 Remember that what you internalize is almost always externalized in one form or another.

 Own your shadow and you will own your life.

 Here are some final inspiring words on the Shadow:

 The secret is out: all of us, no exceptions, have qualities we won’t let anyone see, including ourselves – our Shadow.
 If we face up to our dark side, our life can be energized.
 If not, there is the devil to pay.
 This is one of life’s most urgent projects.— Larry Dossey (Healing Words)

 If we don’t change, we don’t grow.
 If we don’t grow, we are not really living.
 Growth demands a temporary surrender of security.— Gail Sheehy

 Who has not at one time or another felt a sourness, wrath, selfishness, envy and pride, which he could not tell what to do with, or how to bear, rising up in him without his consent, casting a blackness over all his thoughts … It is exceeding good and beneficial to us to discover this dark, disordered fire of our soul; because when rightly known and rightly dealt with, it can as well be made the foundation of heaven as it is of hell.— William Law